A Beginner’s (Honest) Blogging Income Report

 Read my post on What Is Hosting And Why Do You Need It As A Blogger here and if you’re new, check out my guide on starting a blog to find out how to start a profitable blog.

-Once I went self-hosted, I purchased a premium theme off Sugar + Code Design to make sure my website looked unique and professional.
+Once I went self-hosted, I purchased a premium theme from Theme Forest Marketplace to make sure my website looked unique and professional.
 This is a one-time expense that is beyond worth it and that I suggest every blogger should opt in for.

 If you’re struggling to find a web theme that you like, check my post on 10 WordPress Themes For Female Bloggers & Entrepreneurs.